pitfail/pitfail-reports/report1/report1.rst

 System Operation Contracts
 --------------------------

+**UC 1: Buy Security**

+*Preconditions*:

+ - Verify user entry into the system
+ - Verify funds of the user
+ - Verify availability of security in desired quantity (or even more)

+*Post conditions*:

+ - Update user portfolio
+ - Update database of system with the latest value of available security

+**UC 2: Sell Security**

+*Preconditions*:

+ - Verify the number of securities with the user (should be sufficient enough to sell security)

+*Post conditions*:

+ - Update database with an increase in the number of available securities
+ - Update user profile

+**UC 3: View Portfolio**

+*Pre conditions*:

+ - Valid and updated values of user's account

+*Post conditions*:

+ - Display of information is in a format readable and understandable by the requestor

+**UC 4: View League Statistics**

+*Pre conditions*:

+ - Existence of Valid League
+ - Participation of valid users into the league

+*Post conditions*:

+ - Display of information is in a format readable and understandable by the requestor
+ - Display of statistics should be according to the access rights of the requestor

+**UC 5: Modify League Settings**

+*Pre conditions*:

+ - Existence of Valid League
+ - Access of the League to its issuer

+*Post conditions*:

+ - Update the League information according to the new changes
+ - Reflect the changes to the users participating in the league

 ..
 We don't have one of these, as far as I know
 ..
 Mathematical Model
 .. ------------------